7 Super Common Dishwasher Mistakes You’ll Want to Stop Making, Right Now

 I grew up without a dishwasher in the house, so nobody really ever taught me how the whole thing was supposed to work.
 After a few years on my own in dishwasher-equipped apartments, I’ve got the big lessons down (it only takes one occurrence of covering your entire kitchen floor in 2-foot-deep suds to know that dish soap and dishwasher detergent are not the same thing).
 But there are lots of finer points of machine-washing life that even experienced homekeepers might not know.

 Here are seven mistakes that almost everybody – novices and experts alike – makes when loading and unloading the dishwasher.

-Nobody wants dirty dishes to pile in the sink, but it is the best strategy for an efficient load.
-You'll be able to use the space in the dishwasher the best if you load it all at once, starting with your largest dishes and filling in the space with the smaller pieces.
+Nobody wants dirty dishes to pile in the sink, but filling the dishwasher all at once is the best strategy for an efficient load.
+You’ll be able to use the space in the dishwasher the best if you load it all at once, starting with your largest dishes and filling in the space with the smaller pieces.

 This one isn’t a major faux pas, but rather a simple tip that makes dishwasher life a little easier.
 As you load your flatware into the silverware caddy, keep forks with forks and spoons with spoons.
 It makes easy work of unloading clean pieces into the drawer.

 Perfectly nested spoons might save space, but it means that water and detergent can’t clean between them.
 Instead, alternative your spoons (and maybe the forks, too) between heads up and heads down.

 Mistake 4: Putting Good Knives in the Dishwasher